Rashidun Caliphate

-The Rashidun Caliphate (ٱلْخِلَافَةُ ٱلرَّاشِدَةُ) is the title given to the early Islamic polity led by the first four successive caliphs (lit. "successors") Abu Bakr, Umar, Uthman, and Ali, collectively known as the Rashidun, or "Rightly Guided" caliphs.
-These caliphs led the Muslim community from the death of the Islamic prophet Muhammad in 632 AD to the establishment of the Umayyad Caliphate in 661 AD.
+The Rashidun Caliphate (الخلافة الرّاشدون) was the early Islamic polity led by the first four successive caliphs (lit. "successors"): Abu Bakr, Umar, Uthman, and Ali, collectively known as the Rashidun, or "Rightly Guided" caliphs.
+These early caliphs led the Muslim community (Ummah) from the death of the Islamic prophet Muhammad in 632 CE to the establishment of the succeeding Umayyad Caliphate in 661 CE.

-The title Rashidun stems from the Sunni Islamic belief that the caliphs were "rightly guided".
-Endowed with superior piety and wisdom, their era is regarded in Sunni Islam as a "golden age", second only to the lifetime of the Prophet Muhammad in sanctity and in providing moral and religious guidance.
-Sunni Muslims consider the "rightly guided" reign of the first four caliphs as a a model to be followed and emulated from a religious point of view.
-The term Rashidun is not used by Shia Muslims, who make up 10–15% of the global Muslim population, as they reject the rule of the first three caliphs as illegitimate.
+The title Rashidun stems from the Sunni Islamic doctrine that the caliphs were "rightly guided".
+Endowed with superior piety and wisdom, their era is regarded in Sunni Islam as a "golden age", second only to the lifetime of Muhammad in sanctity and in providing moral and religious guidance.
+Sunnis consider the "rightly guided" reign of the first four caliphs as a model to be followed and emulated from a religious point of view.
+The term Rashidun is not used by Shi'as, who make up 10–15% of the global Muslim population, as they only consider Ali to have been a legitimate caliph and reject the first three caliphs as usurpers; while Ibadis only regard the first two caliphs, Abu Bakr and Umar, as rightly-guided caliphs.

-The Caliphate's first 25 years were characterized by rapid military expansion during which it became the most powerful economic, cultural and military force in West Asia and Northeast Africa.
-By the 650s, in addition to the Arabian Peninsula, the caliphate had subjugated the Levant to parts of the Transcaucasus in the north; North Africa from Egypt to the edge of present-day Tunisia in the west; and the Iranian Plateau to parts of Central and South Asia in the east.
-The Caliphate ended in a five-year period of internal strife.
+The caliphate's first 25 years were characterized by rapid military expansion during which it became the most powerful economic and military force in West Asia and Northeast Africa.
+By the 650s, in addition to the Arabian Peninsula, the caliphate had subjugated the Levant and parts of Transcaucasia to the north; North Africa from Egypt to the edge of present-day Tunisia in the west; and regions stretching from the Iranian Plateau to parts of Central and South Asia in the east.
+The caliphate ended after five years of internal strife.